Medial epicondylitis - golfer's elbow

 - Pain near the elbow when the wrist is bent downward against resistance.

-- You may have x-rays to rule out other possible causes.
+- You may have x-rays and an MRI to rule out other possible causes.

-The first step is to rest your arm and avoid the activity that causes your symptoms for at least 2 to 3 weeks or longer, until the pain goes away.
+Your provider may suggest that you first rest your arm.
+This means avoiding the activity that causes your symptoms for at least 2 to 3 weeks or longer until the pain goes away.
 You may also want to:

 - Put ice on the inside of your elbow 3 to 4 times a day for 15 to 20 minutes.